-Teaching School Hubs replaced the previous infrastructure of nearly 800 Teaching Schools from the beginning of 2021-22.
-The Teaching School Hub based in TMET operates under the name of The Leicester and Leicestershire Teaching School Hub.
-It delivers major national programmes with its partner Teach First and these national programmes make up the majority of the Teaching School Hub's KPIs.

-Progress against the first year's KPIs are generally close to or exceeding targets and ECT (Early Career Teachers) satisfaction levels are comparably higher than other ECT providers.
+The Leicester and Leicestershire Teaching School Hub delivers major national programmes with its partner Teach First and these national programmes make up the majority of the Teaching School Hub's KPIs.
+Progress against the KPIs are generally close to or exceeding targets and ECT (Early Career Teachers) satisfaction levels are comparably higher than other ECT providers.